-The new business models, design strategies and innovation presented in this report provide a good starting point for supporting stakeholders in the next stage regardless of whether they are in the fishing industry - or in business/innovation in or outside of ports or in or outside the NPA region as a whole.
+The new business models, design strategies and innovation presented in this report provide a good starting point for stakeholders to consider the next steps in tackling waste fishing gear regardless of whether they are in the fishing system or in business/innovation system, or in or outside of ports, or in or outside the NPA region.

-To recap: (i) EPR schemes could become a trigger for innovative solutions for and by start-ups, SMEs, entrepreneurs, co-operatives and social enterprises; and (ii) free assistance is available to help with exploring and realising business opportunities in the NPA region.
-The assistance includes webinars, conferences, workshops and consultancy on how to convert waste fishing gear into business opportunities.
+To recap: (i) EPR schemes could become a trigger for innovative solutions for and by start-ups, SMEs, entrepreneurs, co-operatives and social enterprises; and (ii) free assistance is available via Blue Circular Economy to help with exploring and realising business opportunities in the NPA region.
+The assistance includes webinars, conferences, workshops and 1:1 mentoring on how to convert waste fishing gear into business opportunities.